usnews/brightspot-cms/docs/documentation/template-tool.md

 <div markdown="1" class="span12">

+The most recent versions of Brightspot, namely 2.1 and up, use a new template tool and rendering approach.
+This guide is for Brightspot Version 2.0.

 There are two types of template that can be created in Brightspot, a template for a dynamic page, or a static page.
 The dynamic page templates are created in Admin -> Templates & Sections.
 The static pages are created by selecting 'One-off Page' from the Page Builder section on the dashboard.